The past few weeks, we’ve been discussing Michael Hyatt’s new book, Free to Focus.

 What are your main takeaways from Free to Focus or from this blog post series?

 Header image supplied by Michael Hyatt and CompanyIf you've found this content helpful, take a couple seconds to subscribe to receive all the new free content and resources I release.
-While you're at it, be sure to grab my free e-book on SBL style.
+While you're at it, be sure to grab my free e-book on SBL style and summary of open access International Critical Commentary volumes.

 Disclaimer: The views expressed on this site are my own and do not necessarily reflect those of any other person(s) or institution(s).